-From traditional deposit jet cards to pay-as-you-go and custom cards, fixed rate programs for Mexico and connecting the Middle East and Europe, Prive Jets is providing a host of interesting options
+From traditional deposit jet cards to pay-as-you-go and custom cards, fixed-rate programs for Mexico and connecting the Middle East and Europe, Prive Jets is providing a host of interesting options

 History and Ownership

-Prive Jets was founded in 2007 in South Florida by its three owners, each serve in executive roles.
-Every jet card provider I’ve come across are generally a fleet operator or management company that saw the benefits of offering a jet card solution, or in the case of brokers, companies that had worked in charters for road shows and live entertainment, even cargo charters, or often a broker who cut his or her teeth at another jet card seller and then ventured out on their own.
+Prive Jets was founded in 2007 in South Florida by its three owners, each serves in executive roles.
+Every jet card provider I’ve come across are generally a fleet operator or management company that saw the benefits of offering a jet card solution, or in the case of brokers, companies that had worked in charters for roadshows and live entertainment, even cargo charters, or often a broker who cut his or her teeth at another jet card seller and then ventured out on their own.
 Most have aviation backgrounds, although I’ve also met several who came from marketing, financial services, and other non-related fields.
 Prive Jets is the first that I’ve run across that is an outgrowth of a travel agency, in this case, Miami-based Forest Travel, a member of the Virtuoso luxury network.

 Forest had an in-house private charter department to help handle its clientele, which includes a large base of luxury travelers from Latin America and the Middle East.
 As the private charters kept growing in a post-9-11 world, it was decided that there was a stand-alone opportunity and Prive Jets was born.
 The experience doing travel arrangements for high-net-worth clients means that Prive can cover your complete travel needs from hotels in London or Chicago to safaris in Africa.
 Among the two companies’ clients is the owner of a Four Seasons hotel and a number of royals from the Middle East, says Andres Arboleda, one of the co-founders and COO.
-That said, Prive Jets didn’t launch its first jet card until 2017 having been solely focused on arranging on-demand charter.
+That said, Prive Jets didn’t launch its first jet card until 2017 having been solely focused on arranging an on-demand charter.

 Arboleda who has spent his entire 18-year career in private aviation says offering jet cards was a natural evolution.
 He says Prive Jets does about three to four Boeing Business Jet charters a month so it regularly has clients with deposits of over $1 million.